A Brief History of FSB

 In 2008, Judkins described it as “a year to rival 1929 in the financial sector.
 It was a year when the word ‘bank’ took on negative connotations because of the behavior of a few large banks, which were deeply invested in the subprime mortgage mess that is wreaking havoc on the national and world economies.
 It was a year when Franklin Savings Bank and other community banks were forced to contend with a problem created by others.”

-Amidst the uncertainty, many depositors came to Franklin Savings Bank to place their money in a safe haven, the "Strongest Bank in Maine" and, at the time, the strongest bank in New England.
+Amidst the uncertainty, many depositors came to Franklin Savings Bank to place their money in a safe haven, the "Strongest Bank in Maine" -- a title it held for 19 years -- and, at the time, the strongest bank in New England.
 This influx gave us the ability to continue making loans when so many other banks had backed away.
 We await the eventual increase in rates with confidence that our prudent lending practices will help us remain strong in a rising rate environment.

 In 2016, we opened a Business Center in Ellsworth.
 Adding a new marketplace to our commercial lending area helps us diversify and remain strong as various traditional industries fluctuate.

 Today, Franklin Savings Bank is proud to consistently rank as one of the safest banks in the country.
-The bank is strong and well-managed, earning it the ranking of Strongest Bank in Maine by Weiss Ratings Inc. every year since 1999, (based on assets, capital, income, liquidity and stability projections).
-It also consistently earns top marks from BankRate.com and Bauer Financial.
+The bank is strong and well-managed, earning it the high marks by Weiss Ratings Inc., BankRate.com and Bauer Financial.